hyperledger/indy-hipe/text/rich-schemas/README.md

 each signed credential attribute presented to the verifier.

 The new credential definition object that uses rich schemas is a minor modification of the current Indy credential definition.
-The new format is expressed using JSON-LD, but has the same public key data.
+The new format has the same public key data.
 In addition to referencing a schema, the new credential definition can also reference a mapping object.

 ### Presentation Definitions
 An Indy proof request is the current means whereby a verifier asks for data